Irving Reef

-Irving Reef, also known as Balagtas Reef (Bahura ng Balagtas; Mandarin 火艾礁 (Huǒ'ài Jiāo), đá Cá Nhám), is a coral reef in the Spratly Islands, South China Sea.
+Irving Reef, also known as Balagtas Reef (Bahura ng Balagtas; Mandarin 火艾礁 (Huǒ'ài Jiāo), đá Cá Nhám), is a coral atoll in the Spratly Islands, South China Sea.
 It is occupied by the Philippines as part of Kalayaan, Palawan, and is also claimed by the People's Republic of China, the Republic of China (Taiwan) and Vietnam.

-The reef is 11 nmi southwest of West York Island.
+The atoll is 11 nmi southwest of West York Island.
 It is 2 nmi in length.
 There is a sand cay near the northern extremity.